Adult Senior Group at Congregation Shir Ami

 Jewish Women International

 Jewish Women International works to ensure safe homes, healthy relationships and strong women.
 JWI has convened four international conferences on domestic abuse in the Jewish community, and its monthly National Alliance conference calls bring the latest information about abuse to professionals and lay leaders.
 Mother’s Day Flower Project tribute cards send bouquets to more than 100 shelters, many of which house a JWI Library for children.
-LifeSavings, a financial literacy program for young women and teens, is JWI’s latest effort to prepare women for healthy relationships.
-JWI is part of the Austin Jewish Coalition Against Domestic Violence and the Austin-Travis County Family Violence Task Force.
+LifeSavings, a financial literacy program for young women and teens, is JWI’s latest effort that strengthen women’s economic security at all ages, with a particular focus on improving college affordability, combatting pay inequity and ensuring the long-term solvency of Social Security.

 J Street Austin